Endocrine Fellows Foundation

 - Research Proposal of no more than 2000 words

-- Graphs and images should be included in the "Additional Documents" Section
+- Graphs and images should be included as a PDF in the "Additional Documents" Section

 - Project budget

 - Human Research Committee Approval

 - Institution sign-off for the proper administration of funds from the Foundation to the sponsoring institution, the maintenance of accurate and complete financial records documenting the use of these funds, and the guidance of the fellow to make appropriate fiduciary decisions.

 Grant funding determines the number of awardees for each cycle.
 Applicants are welcome, if not funded to resubmit their grant for possible funding in the next cycle.

 Recognizing the increase in costs and materials, 2022 Grant Awards will be in the amount of $7,500.

 Each grant will be a one-time award for a one-year time frame, The Endocrine Fellows Foundation will not fund indirect research costs (i.e., salaries of any kind including vendors, computers, software, durable equipment, faculty support, etc.), organization memberships, or tuition support for degree enhancement.
 Expenses submitted in a project budget can include experimental supplies, animal costs contingent on compliance with applicable PHS Policy requirements, and expenses for clinical studies including costs for participation of subjects and evaluation of results.
 Publication costs should not exceed 25% of the submitted budget.

 Endocrine Fellows Foundation research grants will be awarded to the institution on behalf of the fellow.
 The institution will then administer the funds.
 Unused EFF grant funds must be returned to the Foundation 60 days after the project ends or the fellow awardee leaves the designated institution.